Emejl07/NN-dimuon-DLS-NA64/README.md

-# NN-dimuon-DLS-NA64
+# Scalar Dark Matter Study at NA64

-This repository contains the code and data for my master's thesis, which studies scalar dark matter at NA64.
-The research includes both traditional selection of events and neural network (NN) trained models to analyze the data.
+Welcome to the repository for the Master's thesis project focused on studying scalar dark matter at the NA64 experiment.
+This research project incorporates both traditional event selection techniques and state-of-the-art neural network (NN) models to analyze experimental data and gain insights into scalar dark matter interactions.

+## About NA64

+NA64 is a particle physics experiment located at CERN designed to explore the existence of new, weakly interacting particles such as dark matter.
+By using high-energy electron beams, NA64 aims to probe the existence of hidden sector particles that interact very weakly with ordinary matter.

-## Overview
+## Project Overview

-The NA64 experiment aims to search for dark matter and other new physics phenomena using a high-energy electron beam.
-This thesis focuses on the investigation of scalar dark matter particles produced in the NA64 experiment.

-### Key Components
+This repository contains the code and resources used for analyzing data related to scalar dark matter interactions at NA64.
+The project involves:

-- **Traditional Event Selection**: Implements classical methods to select events that are consistent with the expected signature of scalar dark matter particles.
+- **Traditional Event Selection:** Implementing established techniques for selecting relevant events from experimental data.
+These methods are crucial for identifying potential signals of scalar dark matter interactions amidst background noise.

-- **Neural Network Models**: Utilizes machine learning techniques to train models that can identify potential scalar dark matter events with higher accuracy and efficiency.
+- **Neural Network Models:** Developing and training neural network models to enhance event selection and improve the sensitivity of the analysis.
+Neural networks offer a powerful tool for pattern recognition and can significantly augment the capabilities of traditional analysis methods.

-## Repository Structure
+## More Information

+For additional information about the NA64 experiment and related research, please visit the [NA64 website](https://na64.web.cern.ch/) and explore the relevant publications and resources.